Death and funeral of James VI and I: At Theobalds

 In his later years King James was sometimes immobilised by illnesses.
 In April 1619 he had to travel in a litter, and then was carried in a chair.
 Although King James became increasingly infirm, he continued to ride and hunt.
+It was said that he found bathing his feet in the belly of the deer helpful.
+John Chamberlain thought the inclusion of sweet wines and fruit was less beneficial.
 In December 1624, Oliver Browne, an upholsterer and furniture maker, provided six portable chairs to use at the hunt, and six special chairs to lift him to and from his bed.

 The King's final illness included a fever, described as a "tertian ague".
 He seems to have had a combination of kidney disease and arthritis.
-James was attended by a physician, William Paddy, who came to Theobalds on 25 March, and told him the end was near.
+The events of the king's final days proved controversial with allegations of inappropriate or ill-advised medical interventions.
 When King James was on his deathbed at Theobalds, it was said that Mary Villiers, Countess of Buckingham had arranged for his treatment with a plaster or poultice applied to his chest, stomach, and wrist.
 This angered his Scottish-born physician John Craig who rebuked her.
 For his speeches to the Countess, Craig was ordered to leave court.
 The Earl of Kellie, a Scottish courtier, described the rumour and the Duke of Buckingham's anger at it:There has something fallen out here much disliked, and I for myself think much mistaken, and that is this.
 My Lord of Bukkinghame wishing mutche the Kings healthe caused splaister to be applyed to the Kings breast, after which his Majesty was extremely sick, and with all did give him a drink or syrup to drink; and this was which has spread such a business here and discontent as you would wonder, and Doctor Craig is now absented from court and Harry Gibb of the bedchamber is quarrelled for it (blamed), and my Lord Buckingham so incensed".